 Obatzda is a classic German beer garden food found on a Brotzeit, a snack platter with hearty bread, sausage, pickles, and radishes.
 Other classic German bread spread recipes include cheese-based spreads like Obatzda and herbed quark cream, vegetarian and dairy-free spreads like a tomato spread, sweet spreads like strawberry cream cheese, and meat and fish spreads like chicken liver pâté.

-- 4 ounces cheese (ripe Romadur 60% [Belgian soft cheese] or Brie)
+4 ounces ripe Romadur 60% (Belgian soft cheese), or Brie cheese

-- 1 teaspoon paprika (hot or spicy Hungarian, or to taste)
+1 teaspoon hot or spicy Hungarian paprika, or to taste

 In a medium bowl, mash together the Romadur or Brie cheese, Camembert cheese and softened butter until well combined.

 Add the minced onion, sweet Hungarian paprika, spicy Hungarian paprika, ground caraway, salt, and freshly ground black pepper to taste.
 Mix until thoroughly combined.

 Add heavy cream to desired spreading consistency.
 The Obatzda spread should be the color of bricks.